tomgineer/daisyui-theme-arc/README.md

 The Arc look relies on subtle contrast and low saturation.
 Small changes usually work better than large shifts.

-## Notes on text colors

-In daisyUI, `text-secondary` uses `--color-secondary` rather than `--color-secondary-content`.

-Because this theme uses `secondary` as a surface color (similar to Arc), you may prefer:

-- `text-base-content` for readable secondary text, or
-- opacity-based utilities for muted text (for example, 70 percent or 50 percent opacity).

 ## License

 MIT License.
 See the `LICENSE` file for details.